benmmurphy/benmmurphy.github.com/source/_posts/2015-06-04-redis-eval-lua-sandbox-escape.markdown

 This shouldn't pose a threat to users under the trusted Redis security model where only trusted users can connect to the database.
 However, in real deployments there could be databases that can be accessed by untrusted users.
-The main deployments that are vulnerable are developers machines places where redis servers can be reached via SSRF attacks and cloud hosting.
+The main deployments that are vulnerable are developers machines, places where redis servers can be reached via SSRF attacks and cloud hosting.

 # Vulnerable Deployments